jigx-com/jigx-docs-examples/docs/Widgets/status.md

 :::VerticalSplitItem
 In this example the `status` widget is configured to show different `icons` and details depending on the status of a mobile device's battery.
 The `when:` property is used three times to detemine the status and depending if the `when` evaluates to `true` then the details for that `when` property is shown.

-**Examples:
+**Examples**:
-**See the complete example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/2x4/status-1_2x4.jigx" target="_blank">GitHub</a>.&#x20;
+See the complete example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/widgets/2x4/status-1_2x4.jigx).

 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-WTumYhYzqm5kEe-lKlCCK-20240808-084743.PNG" signedSrc="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-WTumYhYzqm5kEe-lKlCCK-20240808-084743.PNG" size="74" width="1240" height="2500" position="center" caption="Status widget 2x4" alt="Status widget 2x4"}
+::Image[]{src="https://archbee-doc-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-WTumYhYzqm5kEe-lKlCCK-20240808-084743.PNG" size="74" position="center" caption="Status widget 2x4" alt="Status widget 2x4"}
 :::
 ::::